FunnelKit

 Testing

-Now, if you try a test purchase of your virtual product in your store, go from the product page to the checkout order page and test purchase it.
+Now, if you try a test purchase of your virtual product in your store, go to the product page, then to the checkout order page, and complete the test purchase.

 Test purchase a virtual product in your store - fill out the details in your checkout page